demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

 "ranging failed"
 ```

-The actual appender function uses these functions and post the message using the `post-message!` function that we defined earlier.
+The actual appender function uses these functions and posts the message using the `post-message!` function that we defined earlier.

 ```clojure
 ; src/infra/log_appender/slack.clj